-We have operations in over 15 countries including Algeria, Bahrain, Chad, Egypt, India, Indonesia, Iraq, Kuwait, Libya, Malaysia, Oman, Qatar, Saudi Arabia, and United Arab Emirates ("UAE").
+We have operations in 15 countries including Algeria, Bahrain, Chad, Egypt, India, Indonesia, Iraq, Kuwait, Libya, Malaysia, Oman, Qatar, Saudi Arabia, and United Arab Emirates ("UAE").
 In most countries, we have localized support bases that house equipment and personnel that are used to deliver the services we provide.
 In early 2023, we opened the NESR Oilfield Research & Innovation ("NORI") Center in Saudi Arabia's Dharan Techno Valley ("DTV").
-We expect that the NORI facility, located in the heart of Saudi Arabia's industrial research, technology and academic hub, will enhance NESR's ability to drive energy sector research & innovation across the MENA region.
+We expect that the NORI facility, located in the heart of Saudi Arabia's industrial research, technology, and academic hub, will enhance NESR's ability to drive energy sector research and innovation across the MENA region through activities such as providing advanced core analysis and reservoir studies for our customers.
 Our principal executive offices are in Houston, Texas, U.S., with our regional headquarters in Dubai, UAE.
 No single tangible fixed asset is individually material to our operations.